janmayer/talks/cloudless-testing-serverless-applications/talk.md

 <!--
 User Experience
+- The "Who" - Who the users of the system are, designing the system with a focus on the user's needs, expectations, and context.
 - The "Why" - Why the system is being developed, ensuring that the software is meaningful and valuable to the users.
-- The "Who" - Who the users of the system are, designing the system with a focus on the user's needs, expectations, and context.
-- Furthermore, UX is about:
-  - Usability - Ensuring the system is easy to use and intuitive
-  - Accessibility - Making sure the system can be used by people with varying abilities
-  - Satisfaction - Providing a positive and fulfilling user experience
-  - Aesthetics - Creating a visually pleasing and engaging user interface
-  - Performance - Guaranteeing the system responds swiftly to user interactions

 Contracts (Swagger API)
 - The "how" of interaction between software components